 • the role, responsibilities and activities of the Radiocommunication Bureau and other ITU-R entities, which are designed to support the ITU-R membership, and

-• the role, responsibilities and activities of Member States and Sector Members (including, inter alia, Regional Telecommunications Organizations).
+• the role, responsibilities and activities of Member States and Sector Members.

 The RAG therefore proposes that the Draft Strategic Plan of the Union for the 2016-2019 period should be prepared with a view to encompassing the functions of the entire Radiocommunication Sector.
 In particular, the role and tasks of the Radiocommunication Bureau should be clearly identified.